Restore Your Healthy Smile

 There’s nothing like a healthy, natural smile.
 People tend to remember a full, confident grin.
 But sometimes, dental trauma, disease, or other problems cause severe damage or decay.
 Tooth extraction is often the most effective way to safeguard your oral health when the damage is beyond repair.
 So, if you are experiencing a persistent toothache, pulp infection, or impacted wisdom teeth, call The Art Of Dental Wellness.
-Our team performs gentle tooth extractions in Beverly Hills all the time.
+Our experienced team performs gentle Beverly Hills tooth extractions regularly.

 Types of Dental Extractions

 We perform two types of tooth removal, simple and surgical dental procedures.
 For fully erupted teeth that are easily accessible, Dr. Hill uses simple extraction.
 Typically, surgical removal requires an incision into the gums to extract the tooth.
-More complex oral surgeries are done under local anesthesia.
+More complex oral surgeries are done under local anesthesia with IV sedation.
 Both simple and surgical procedures are explained below.
 Feel free to call us with further questions.